Silesia: 10th–13th century

 In 1241, the Mongols conducted their first invasion of Poland, causing widespread panic and mass flight.
 They looted much of the region and defeated the combined Polish, Moravian and German forces led by Duke Henry II the Pious at the Battle of Legnica, which took place at Legnickie Pole near the city of Legnica.
 Upon the death of Orda Khan, the Mongols chose not to press forward further into Europe, but returned east to participate in the election of a new Grand Khan (leader).

 Between 1289 and 1292, Bohemian king Wenceslaus II became suzerain of some of the Upper Silesian duchies.
 Polish monarchs had not renounced their hereditary rights to Silesia until 1335.
 The province became part of the Bohemian Crown which was part of the Holy Roman Empire; however, a number of duchies remained under the rule of the Polish dukes from the houses of Piast, Jagiellon and Sobieski as formal Bohemian fiefdoms, some until the 17th–18th centuries.
-In 1469, sovereignty over the region passed to Hungary, and in 1490, it returned to Bohemia.
+Between 1469 and 1490, the region was under the rule of Matthias Corvinus, who claimed the Bohemian throne.
 In 1526 Silesia passed with the Bohemian Crown to the Habsburg monarchy.